-The SAT, originally known as the Scholastic Aptitude Test but now known solely by its initials, is the main standardized test used by colleges to determine the quality of applicants in The United States, covering reading, writing (which is now optional) and math.
+The SAT, originally known as the Scholastic Aptitude Test but now known solely by its initials, is the main standardized test used by colleges to determine the quality of applicants in The United States, covering reading and math.
 Generally, taking the SAT is considered a culminating moment in a teen's education and is the subject of much stress and studying.
 Its lesser known competitor is the ACT, which serves the same purpose but isn't necessarily the same thing.
 The main differences between the SAT and the ACT are:

 - The SAT is more popular at private schools and schools on the East and West Coasts (mostly the latter two).

 - The ACT is more popular at public schools and schools in the Midwest and South (mostly the latter two).

 - The ACT also covers science and social studies in addition to reading and math; the ACT includes an optional writing section, which was eliminated from the SAT after the 202021 school year.

 - Each section of the SAT is worth 800 points while each section of the ACT is worth 36 points (a student's composite ACT score is the average of the student's scaled scores for the test sections they did—whether or not they did the writing section in addition to the four required sections).

 - Before 2016, the SAT had a "guessing penalty"an incorrect answer took away points from a student's raw score.
 The ACT has never had such a penalty.